giacomocaiazzo/Giacomo_Caiazzo_Homework_-/README.md

 --------------------------------

-To establish the communication between the publishers and the subscriber, launch arm_gazebo.launch.py as previously described.
+To establish the communication between the publisher and the subscriber, launch arm_gazebo.launch.py as previously described.
 After this, open a new terminal on the same directory, connect the Docker container and run the controller node with:

     $ ros2 run arm_control controller